deltachat/deltachat-pages/sk/help.md

 Freiburg (Germany), and is distributed to more than a dozen contributors world-wide.

-Please see [Delta Chat Contribution channels](contribute) for both monetary and and other contribution possibilities.
+Please see [Delta Chat Contribution channels](contribute) for both monetary and other contribution possibilities.